fusioncharts/dev_centre_docs/getting-started/angular/angular/your-first-chart-using-angular.md

 On this page, we'll see how to install FusionCharts and render a chart using the `angular-fusionCharts` component.

-> This guide is for **Angular2** and above.
-For **Angular v1.7** and below, refer to [this guide](https://www.fusioncharts.com/dev/getting-started/angular/angularjs/your-first-chart-using-angularjs)
+> The below instructions are for **Angular2** and above.
+For **Angular v1.7** and below, refer to the [AngularJS](https://www.fusioncharts.com/dev/getting-started/angular/angularjs/your-first-chart-using-angularjs) guide.

 ## Prerequisite

 You need to have a Angular project setup before proceeding any further.
 If not, you can follow the below steps to initiate the project.

 Angular requires Node.js and NPM installed in your machine.
 Please check it by running `node -v` and `npm -v` respectively.
-To get Node.js, go to [nodejs.org](https://nodejs.org/en/).
+To get Node.js, go to the [official website](https://nodejs.org/en/).

 One of the best ways to set up the development environment is using `angular-cli`.
 Find more about it [here](https://angular.io/guide/setup-local).
 Install the `angular-cli` with the following command